2004 United States presidential election: 2004 United States Electoral College

-Ballot access

-Faithless elector in Minnesota

 One elector in Minnesota cast a ballot for president with the name of "John Ewards" [sic] written on it.
-The Electoral College officials certified this ballot as a vote for John Edwards for president.
-The remaining nine electors cast ballots for John Kerry.
-All ten electors in the state cast ballots for John Edwards for vice president (John Edwards's name was spelled correctly on all ballots for vice president).
+The Electoral College officials certified this ballot as a vote for Edwards for president.
+The remaining nine electors cast ballots for Kerry.
+All ten electors in the state cast ballots for Edwards for vice president (Edwards's name was spelled correctly on all ballots for vice president).
 This was the first time in U.S. history that an elector had cast a vote for the same person to be both president and vice president.
 Electoral balloting in Minnesota was performed by secret ballot, and none of the electors admitted to casting the Edwards vote for president, so it may never be known who the faithless elector was.
 It is not even known whether the vote for Edwards was deliberate or unintentional; the Republican Secretary of State and several of the Democratic electors have expressed the opinion that this was an accident.

-Electoral vote error in New York

-New York's initial electoral vote certificate indicated that all of its 31 electoral votes for president were cast for "John L. Kerry of Massachusetts" instead of John F. Kerry, who won the popular vote in the state.
-This was apparently the result of a typographical error, and an amended electoral vote certificate with the correct middle initial was transmitted to the President of the Senate prior to the official electoral vote count.
+Statistical analysis

+During the campaign and as the results came in on the night of the election, there was much focus on Ohio, Pennsylvania, and Florida.
+These three swing states were seen as evenly divided, and with each casting 20 electoral votes or more, they had the power to decide the election.
+As the final results came in, Kerry took Pennsylvania and then Bush took Florida, focusing all attention on Ohio.

+The morning after the election, the winner was still undetermined.
+The result in Ohio would decide the winner, although the results in New Mexico and Iowa were also undetermined.
+Bush led in Ohio, but the state was still counting provisional ballots.
+In the afternoon of the day after the election, Ohio Secretary of State Ken Blackwell announced that there were roughly 135,000 provisional ballots remaining.
+Kerry's campaign believed that it was statistically impossible to erase Bush's lead.
+Faced with this announcement, Kerry conceded defeat.

+Bush became the first Republican to ever win without carrying New Hampshire, and the first to win the popular vote without Vermont and Illinois.
+This was the last time a president was re-elected to a consecutive term with a higher share of the electoral or popular vote.
+Bush carried Colorado despite the state being Kerry's birth state.
+Bush simultaneously lost his own birth state of Connecticut, making this the only election since 1864 where neither candidate carried their birth state.
+This election was the first time since 1976 that New Jersey, Connecticut, Vermont, Maine, Illinois, Michigan, and California voted for the losing candidate in the popular vote, as well as the first since 1980 that Maryland did so, and the first since 1948 that Delaware did so.
+Bush's 2.4% popular vote margin is the smallest ever for a re-elected incumbent president, surpassing the 1812 election.